Looking for Something to do during the COVID-19 Quarantine? Try transforming your cabinets!

 Most of you know that Brian and I love to be busy.
 With dog training two days a week, power soccer two days a week, in addition to our full time jobs, we’re used to constantly being on the move.
 However, with a two-week stay-at-home order looming as a result of COVID-19 (and all of our regular activities temporarily suspended), we knew we’d need something to do, or we’d go crazy!

-We glanced around our home and decided- it was time for our brown wood bathroom vanity to undergo its transformation to white.
+We glanced around our home and decided- it was time for our brown wood bathroom vanity to undergo its transformation to white while we also wanted to add some Bathroom Partitions which we found online.
 Off we went to Home Depot, purchased our supplies, and began the transformation!
 See below for our supply list and step by step instructions on the transformation!

 - Sandpaper (coarse, medium, and fine grits)